Camel K plugin (deprecated)

 --output

-Just output the generated pipe custom resource (supports: file, yaml or json).
+Just output the generated pipe custom resource (supports: file, YAML or JSON).

 Sources and sinks in a pipe may be Camel endpoint URIs, a Kamelet or a references to a Kubernetes resource (e.g. Knative brokers, Kafka topics).